edoleone/edoleone.github.io/project.md

 ## Modelling

 For the machine learning model, I chose to use Logistic Regression since the target output variable is a boolean (classification problem).
 I considered using Random Forest Regression, but given the small size of the dataset, this resulted in very low R^2 scores.
 To contrast this, I tried increasing the maximum depth of the Random Forest, but this ultimately just resulted in the model overfitting the training data.
+I know that the model was overfitting the data because the difference between training and test R^2 scores was significant (>0.1).

 I set the number of iteration at 20000 in order for all features to converge.
 I implemented k-fold cross validation in the model in order to make it more robust and reduce overfitting.
 I chose a 5 fold cross validation method, specifically.
+I thought about using a 10 fold model, given the small size of my dataset, but this resulted in the folds being extremely small, hence the 5 fold model choice.

 After removing the 'time' feature, I performed feature ranking again.
 The method chosen for feature ranking was Recursive Feature Elimination (RFE), whereby one feature at the time is removed from the model with replacement and the features yielding the greatest negative impact when removed are deemed to be the most important ones.